ombori/grid-docs/iot-development/remote-events.md

 {"type": "event.name", "payload": "awesome"}
 ```

-By specifying both the type and the payload you will trigger any event listener on the device regardless of the module this event is listened for.
+By specifying both the type and the payload you will trigger any event listener on the device regardless of the app this event is listened for.

 Once the event is sent successfully, you will receive the following response.